Showalter Field

 Bob Mosher Track at Showalter Field is a multi-purpose stadium located at Cady Way Park in Winter Park, Florida.
 It is operated by Orange County Public Schools, and serves as the primary sports facility for Winter Park High School.
-It is also the home venue for National Premier Soccer League side Central Florida Panthers SC.
+It is also the home venue for USL2 side Brooke House FC as well as National Independent Soccer Association team Club de Lyon.
 The field was named after Bob Mosher to dedicate his 33-year career at Winter Park High School.